ChrstphrHll/npc_gen/students/Thongar Fairchild.md

 # Thongar Fairchild
 ---
 ### Description
-- Human Cleric from Principality of the Palus Peoples
+- Human Cleric from Verdain
 - 3rd year Diplomacy student in Burk
-- long curly white hair that's well kept, Hazel eyes, and Light skin
+- long straight violet hair that's well kept, Hazel eyes, and Light skin
 - Is Accessible and Fawning, and has Fame as their ideal

 ### Organizations